cboucher01/cboucher01.github.io/portfolio.md

 ## Print and Other Graphic Design

-{% include gallery id="gallery-tote" caption="Designs to be printed on tote bags as swag for a conference" %}
+{% include gallery id="gallery-tote" caption="Designs to be printed on tote bags for a conference" %}

 {% include gallery id="gallery-postcards" caption="Promotional postcard design for Encyclopedia of the Dog" %}